Skyrunner23/TheInadequates/README.md

-# TheInadequates
+# The Inadequates
-GitHub for developers of The Inadequates
+GitHub for developers of *The Inadequates*